• Skip to primary navigation

 Major achievements at Stanford include the first successful heart-lung transplant, the debut of the computer mouse, and the development of digital music.

-In terms of landmass, Stanford University is situated on 8,180 acres and is one of the largest campuses in the United States with 18 interdisciplinary research institutes and seven schools on a single campus and they include Graduate School of Business; School of Earth, Energy & Environmental Sciences; Graduate School of Education; School of Engineering; School of Humanities and Sciences; Law School; and School of Medicine.
+In terms of landmass, Stanford University is situated on 8,180 acres.
+It is one of the largest campuses in the United States, with 18 interdisciplinary research institutes and seven schools on a single campus, and they include the Graduate School of Business, School of Earth, Energy & Environmental Sciences; Graduate School of Education; School of Engineering; School of Humanities and Sciences; Law School; and School of Medicine.

 It is also an athletics powerhouse, with 900 current student-athletes and a history of 137 national championships and 23 consecutive Directors’ Cups, awarded to the top intercollegiate athletics program in the nation.